harishanandan555/nxticker/DOCUMENTATION_FEATURES.md

 - **Status Monitoring** - Real-time system health information
 - **Support Integration** - Multiple help and support options

-This documentation system creates a complete developer experience that rivals the best API documentation platforms, providing everything developers need to successfully integrate with the BetaTickers platform.
+This documentation system creates a complete developer experience that rivals the best API documentation platforms, providing everything developers need to successfully integrate with the NxTicker platform.